Dictating in Notification Reply Boxes and Browser Address Bars

 Key behaviors

 • Notification inline replies: Expand a notification to reveal its reply box, and the Flow Bubble appears so you can dictate your reply.
-Works on Pixel and major Android devices including Samsung, Xiaomi, OPPO, OnePlus, Vivo, and Asus.
+Works on Pixel, Samsung, Xiaomi, OPPO, OnePlus, Vivo, Asus, and other major Android devices.

 • Browser address bars: Tap the address bar in Chrome, Firefox, Edge, Brave, or Samsung Internet, and the Flow Bubble appears.
 Speak a URL or search phrase and Flow types it in.